 Why poo matters

-Because poo is not something widely discussed, many people are left wondering if their poo is normal and are unaware of the signs of ill health that it can point to.
-There are many variations of poo, and each one indicates an area of health that is either in or out of balance.
+Because poo is not something widely discussed, many people are left wondering if their poo is normal and they're unaware of the signs of ill health that it can point to.
+There are many variations of poo, and each one indicates an area of health that is either in or out of balance in our gut.
+You can learn more in 'Common & unusual symptoms of IBS'.

-Over 70% of your immune system originates from your gut, your gut is critical for your brain health via the 'Gut Brain Axis', and your gut health is one of the biggest factors in how your skin looks and feels, not to mention your energy, bloating, stress and sleep and much more.
-That means efficiently eliminating toxins, organisms, bad bacteria, fungi and parasites from your body through your poo is important.
+Over 70% of your immune system originates in your gut, your gut is critical for your brain health via the 'Gut Brain Axis', and your gut health is one of the biggest factors in how your skin looks and feels, your energy, concentration, bloating, stress, sleep and more.

 How the perfect poo should look